kworq/storyblok-space-cloner/README.md

   // Currently if toDisk is set to true for `assets`,
   // it will not work, nor will it copy assets to the target space.
   components: { toDisk: false },
+  /*
+    Options for components:
+    {
+      toDisk: boolean,
+      fromDisk: { path: string }
+    }
+    If `fromDisk` option exists, `toDisk` is ignored.
+    For `fromDisk` option, `path` is the local absolute path directory and should have both `component_groups` and `components` directories within it.
+    These are the same direcories created when using the `toDisk` option */
   stories: { toDisk: false },
-});
+  // TODO: add fromDisk – will need to consider assets: local and/or remote });
 ```